humio/humio-js/README.md

 ```

 You should always check `status` on `result`.
 Humio will not report query errors
-in the catch clause, because the the operation was a success but your input was
+in the catch clause, because the operation was a success, but your input was
 likely not correct.
 The error reason is stored in `result.error`.

 If the request fails do so a connection error or similar it will be reported in